 - Overall, did the person’s knee pain get worse?

 The BIG RESULTS and CONCLUSIONS

-- No matter what statin was used: Statin use was not associated with lower risk that the person’s pain would not worsen.
-Statins were not good pain medications.
+- No matter what statin was used: Statin use was not associated with lower risk of worsening pain.
+In other words, statins were not good pain medications.

 - Atorvastatin (Lipitor) use was associated with a reduced risk of developing pain, whilst rosuvastatin (Crestor) lead to a higher risk of developing pain.

 From the researchers: “The effect of statins use on knee osteoarthritis outcomes remains unclear, although in our study those using statins for over five years and those using atorvastatin reported a significantly lower risk of developing knee pain.”